Benefits - Christopher Newport University

 • COVA HealthAware

-• Sentara Health Vantage HMO Plan (includes expanded dental with Dominion National and vision with VSP)
+• Sentara Health Vantage HMO Plan (Includes expanded dental coverage through Dominion National and vision coverage through VSP)

 • TRICARE Supplement

-All plans include medical coverage, prescription drugs, diagnostic and preventative dental and vision exams.
-Various plans offer buy-up options for additional dental, glasses and contacts, hearing and out-of-network coverage.
-Plan summaries can be found in the current Spotlight.
+All plans include medical coverage, prescription drug benefits, and diagnostic and preventive dental and vision exams.
+Some plans offer optional buy-up coverage for additional dental services, glasses and contact lenses, hearing benefits, and out-of-network coverage.

 Diagnostic and preventative services are included in the basic health plans.
 Employees must purchase expanded dental for primary and major dental coverage with these plans.